carlrip/React-and-TS-workshops/04-react-rendering-quiz.md

 }
 ```

-- How many times will the component below rerender when the button is clicked?
+- How many times will the component rerender when the button is clicked?
 - What elements of the browsers DOM will be updated when the button is clicked?
 The whole page?
-Just the `div` in the component and its children?
-Just the `button`? or just the button content?
+Just the div in the component and its children?
+Just the button? or just the button content?

 2. Consider the `App` component and its child component, `Counter`, below.